CiTR/archiver/README.md

 8) Reboot

-9) Watch for your files be recorded in the directory you specified in step __.
-If no audio is being recorded, check that your cronjob ran successfully with ~ps aux | grep archiver~
+9) Watch for your files be recorded in the directory you specified in step 6.
+If no audio is being recorded, check that your cronjob ran successfully with "ps aux | grep archiver"

-10)
+10) Done!